 Before importing your PureVPN profile to Firewalla, open the profile in a text editor and remove these two entries:

 You'll also need to find your username and password on PureVPN.
 Here's how to easily find your existing VPN password.

 Follow the steps below to set up ProtonVPN on Firewalla:

-4. Import configuration file to Firewalla APP.
+- Import the configuration file to the Firewalla app.

-Contributed by our users:
+Contributions from our users:

 - Firewalla VPN Client is compatible with Private Internet Access